Asset Building Program

 brings banks, credit unions, government, and community organizations together to provide individuals with access to low-cost checking and savings accounts.
 The goal is to help people keep more of their money for savings so they can build on their dreams.

 (or EITC) is for people who earn low-to-moderate incomes.
 EITC can reduce a worker's taxes and result in a refund.
 This means working families and individuals can keep more of what they earn.
 After January 30, call 2-1-1 or 1-877-211-9274 and ask for free tax preparation.

 EITC Marketing Toolkit

-Last year, 438,000 Washington individuals and families applied for the credit, bringing about $920 million into the state’s economy.
-The program goes unused by about 20 percent of qualified workers because they don’t realize they are eligible.
-The Department of Commerce wants to help all working Washingtonians that qualify for the Earned Income Tax Credit to file and claim it.
-Some workers who may be unaware that they qualify include:
+Last year, 440,000 Washington individuals and families received $955 million in EITC refunds.
+However, the program still goes unused by about twenty-five percent of our state’s qualified workers because they don’t realize they are eligible.
+Please help us get the information out to those that qualify so they can file and claim it.
+Some workers who may be unaware that they qualify include those:

-- Recently divorced, unemployed, or experienced other changes to their marital, financial, or parental status
+• Recently divorced, unemployed, or experiencing other changes to marital, financial, or parental status